Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Abstract description of the perfect simulation scheme

-From a theoretical point of view, this CIAFTP algorithm simply consists in running an instrumental Markov chain until a given hitting time.
-Indeed, the recursive definition given above shows that the sequence $(H_t^n)_{t\leq 1}$ is a homogeneous Markov chain on the set of functions $\G\to G^n$.
-The algorithm terminates when this Markov chains hits the set of constant mappings.
-Such a procedure seems to be purely abstract, as it involves infinite, uncountable objects.
-But in Section~\ref{sec:algo}, we show how this Markov chain on the set of functions $\G\to G^n$ can be handled with a finite memory.
-Before we come to the detailed implementation of the algorithm, we present in Section~\ref{sec:coupling} the construction of the update rule and we provide sufficient conditions for the stopping time $\tau(n)$ to be finite.
+From a theoretical perspective, this CIAFTP algorithm simply consists in running an instrumental Markov chain until a given hitting time.
+In fact, the recursive definition given above shows that the sequence $(H_t^n)_{t\leq 1}$ is a homogeneous Markov chain on the set of functions $\G\to G^n$.
+The algorithm terminates when this Markov chain hits the set of constant mappings.
+Such a procedure seems to be purely abstract because it involves infinite, uncountable objects.
+However, Section~\ref{sec:algo} shows how this Markov chain on the set of functions $\G\to G^n$ can be handled with a finite memory.
+Before we provide the detailed implementation of the algorithm, we first present the construction of the update rule and the sufficient conditions for the finiteness of the stopping time $\tau(n)$ in Section~\ref{sec:coupling}.